Chabrias: Boeotian War (378–371 BC)

 After the Peloponnesian War, Sparta had restored the city to its original citizens and they were not now inclined to join with the rest of the island in joining Athens’ new league.
 Athens, wishing to complete its alliance with all the cities of Euboea, sent Chabrias to deal with the situation.
 As Diodorus tells it,Chabrias, in command of the force dispatched by the Athenians, laid waste Histiaia, and, fortifying its Metropolis, as it is called, which is situated on a naturally steep hill, left a garrison in it, and then sailed to the Cyclades and won over Peparethos and Sciathos and some other islands which had been subject to the Lacedaemonians.
 Two years later (376 BC), after another expedition into Boeotia, the Sparta's Peloponnesian allies prevailed upon it to institute a naval blockade of Athens rather than put them through another long march to the north.
-This Sparta attempted to do, and initially was successful in stopping grain shipments into the port of Peiraieus.
+This Sparta attempted to do, and initially was successful in stopping grain shipments into the port of Piraeus.
 Athens soon sent Chabrias out to break up the Spartan fleet.
 The battle, which took place off the island of Naxos, went to the Athenians and shipments resumed.
 It is worth noting that when Chabrias had the remnants of the Spartan fleet on the run, he held back his ships so they could retrieve those in the water, both living and dead.
-As Diodorus relates:For he recalled the battle of Arginusai (406 BC) and that the ekklesia, in return for the great service performed by victorious generals, condemned them to death on the charge that they had failed to bury the men who had perished in the fight; consequently he was afraid, since the circumstances were much the same, that he might run the risk of a similar fate.
+As Diodorus relates:For he recalled the Battle of Arginusae (406 BC) and that the ekklesia, in return for the great service performed by victorious generals, condemned them to death on the charge that they had failed to bury the men who had perished in the fight; consequently he was afraid, since the circumstances were much the same, that he might run the risk of a similar fate.
 Accordingly, refraining from pursuit, he gathered up the bodies of his fellow citizens which were afloat, saved those who still lived, and buried the dead.
 Had he not engaged in this task he would easily have destroyed the whole enemy fleet.
 In the battle eighteen triremes on the Athenian side were destroyed; on the Lakedaimonian side twenty-four were destroyed and eight captured with their crews.
 Chabrias then, having won a notable victory, sailed back laden with spoils to the Peiraieus and met with an enthusiastic reception from his fellow citizens.
 Since the Peloponnesian War this was the first naval battle the Athenians had won.In appreciation for this victory, and for his service to the city to date, the Athenians granted Chabrias and his descendants ateleia, or freedom from the liturgies (providing warships, as his father had done, or choruses for dramatic productions, or managing and funding a gymnasium, etc.).
 To Chabrias’ credit, he did not insist of this exemption, later serving as trierarch in c.
 365 and choregos sometime after 360.